Skip to main content.

 Career Development for Bard Students

 CDO works with all class levels, assisting students with career planning throughout their time at Bard.
-We invite you to make an individual appointment with us in order to start talking about internships and careers.
+We invite you to make an individual appointment with us to start talking about internships and careers.
 We are happy to discuss how to find a career that matches your interests, skills, and values, and also help you to build a resume that will get you noticed.
 Among many other things, we offer:

 • One-on-One Advising and Assessment